Intravenous urography is a test that uses X-rays and a special dye to help assess your kidneys, ureters, bladder and urethra.

 - You may be asked to sign a consent form to confirm that you understand the procedure.

 - If you have diabetes and take a medicine called metformin you may need to stop the metformin for two days prior to the procedure.
 This is because the combination of metformin and contrast dye may affect the kidneys.
 (You should discuss this, and how to manage your diabetes over this period, in more detail with your doctor.)

 How is intravenous urography done

 You will be asked to wear a gown and to lie on a couch.
 Contrast dye is then injected into a vein in your hand or arm.
 This may sting a little.
 The dye then starts to filter through the kidneys into the tubes which go from each kidney to the bladder (the ureters).

 A series of X-ray pictures is then taken over your tummy (abdomen), usually every 5-10 minutes.
-You stay on the couch between each X-ray picture, but you may be asked to get up to empty your bladder before the final X-ray picture is taken.
+You stay on the couch between each X-ray picture; however, you may be asked to get up to empty your bladder before the final X-ray picture is taken.
 The procedure usually takes about 30-60 minutes.
-However, some pictures may be taken hours later in certain circumstances.
+Some pictures, however, may be taken hours later in certain circumstances.

 You should be able to go home as soon as the procedure is finished.
 You can eat normally straight afterwards.

 Are there any side-effects or risks from intravenous urography?